 In January, 2005 we expanded west by purchasing Western States Recloser Repair in Grand Junction, Colorado.
 This facility focused on oil circuit recloser and voltage regulator sales and service.

 In April, 2007 we formed an operational alliance with the Texas Electric Cooperatives for the operation of its repair and reclamation facility in Georgetown, Texas.
 With this southern expansion, we now had four locations across the U.S. to better serve our expanding customer base.
 In Kansas that same year, we added a commercial storage permit to our reclamation operation for the processing of electrical oil filled equipment.

 In March, 2013 we formed a strategic partnership with GFI Energy ensuring our future expansion and growth.

 In July, 2014 we continued our growth plan with the purchase of EASCO in Grand Junction, Colorado adding to our successful structure in Colorado and further solidifying our repair operation in the western region.

 Solomon Corporation buys, sells, repairs, recycles, and disposes of transformers, regulators and reclosers.
 We are committed to providing unmatched service to our utility and industrial customers.
 Our engineering support, safety and environmental records and dedication to delivering quality products have set us apart from the competition for more than forty years.
 Our customers include municipalities, rural electric cooperatives and investor-owned utilities, as well as industrial users.
 Solomon Corporation has contracts with some of the largest utilities in the nation including Oncor, Xcel Energy, Nevada Power, Oklahoma Gas and Electric, Ameren, Georgia Power, Alliant, Centerpoint and Consumers Energy among others.
-We employ over 600 people at our five locations and have annualized sales of over $100,000,000.
+We employ over 600 people at our six locations and have annualized sales of over $100,000,000.